-263 "4.
-Environmental Consequences 4.11 Public Health and Safety Applicable regulations also would require preparation of a Personal Protective Equipment (PPE) Program and require first aid supplies be on-site whenever hazards are present that, due to process, environment, chemicals or mechanical irritants, can cause injury or impair bodily function as a result of absorption, inhalation, or physical contact (8 CCR 3380-3400).
+"4.
+Environmental Consequences 4.11 Public Health and Safety Applicable regulations also would require preparation of a Personal Protective Equipment (PPE) Program and require first aid supplies be on-site whenever hazards are present that, due to process, environment, chemicals, or mechanical irritants, can cause injury or impair bodily function as a result of absorption, inhalation, or physical contact (8 CCR 3380-3400).
 All safety equipment would have to meet National Institute of Safety and Health (NIOSH) or American National Standards Institute (ANSI) standards, and would carry markings, numbers, or certificates of approval.
 Respirators would meet NIOSH and Cal-OSHA standards.
 Each employee would be provided with the following information pertaining to the protective clothing and equipment: proper use, maintenance, and storage; when to use the protective clothing and equipment; benefits and limitations; and when and how to replace the protective clothing and equipment.
-Compliance with the PPE Program would ensure that the Applicant complies with applicable PPE requirements and provides employees with the information and training necessary to protect them from potential workplace hazards.
+Compliance with the PPE Program would ensure that the Applicant complies with applicable PPE requirements and provides employees with the information and training necessary to protect employees from potential workplace hazards.
 Further, applicable regulations would require an Emergency Action Plan (8 CCR 3220).
-It is expected that the Emergency Action Plan would identify roles and responsibilities; determine emergency incident response training; develop emergency response protocols; specify evacuation protocols; define post emergency response protocols; and determine notification and incident reporting.
-Additional requirements called ""safe work practices"" would apply to the PSEGS.
+It is expected that the Emergency Action Plan would identify roles and responsibilities; determine emergency incident response training; develop emergency response protocols; specify evacuation protocols; define post-emergency response protocols; and determine notification and incident reporting.
+Additional requirements called "safe work practices" would apply to the PSEGS.
 Both the Construction and the Operations Safety Programs would address safe work practices under a variety of programs.
 The components of these programs would include, but not be limited to, the programs discussed above.
 Employee safety training would include safe work practices.
 Implementation of these measures and programs would serve as the primary mechanism for fire prevention and protection.
-Services provided by the RCFD would be secondary and for emergency purposes.
+Services provided by the Riverside County Fire Department (RCFD) would be secondary and for emergency purposes.
 Use of Explosives PSEGS construction may require the use of explosives during the construction of footings to remove large rocks or boulders.
 In addition, explosives may be used to demolish the towers ground during site closure and reclamation.
 Prior to blasting, a detailed blasting plan would be submitted by the construction contractor for each blast site that identifies the proposed blasting methods, existing structures and facilities, and scaled distance estimates of projection distance and the speed of particles that may be mobilized by blasting activities.
-Conventional or plastic explosives would be used, if necessary subject to safeguards (e.g., blasting mats) for adjacent areas (Palen Solar III, 2013a).
+Conventional or plastic explosives would be used, if necessary, subject to safeguards (e.g., blasting mats) for adjacent areas (Palen Solar III, 2013a).
 As needed, the Blasting Plan would be part of either or both of the Construction Safety and Health Program (APM WORKER SAFETY-1, Project Construction Safety and Health Program) and the Decommissioning Plan (APM BIO-22, Decommissioning and Reclamation Plan).
-Palen Solar Electric Generating System Draft SEIS 4.11-26 July 2013"
+Palen Solar Electric Generating System Draft SEIS 4.11-26 July 2013